julianmemberstack/webflow-vibe-scripts/README.md

     ? 'http://localhost:3000/src'
     : 'https://julianmemberstack.github.io/webflow-vibe-scripts/src');

-  // Scripts that load on EVERY page window.globalScripts = ['alert'];
+  // Scripts that load on EVERY page - comment the next line out if you don't want any sitewide scripts window.globalScripts = ['alert'];  // Comment this entire line out if no global scripts needed

   // Load the router
   const script = document.createElement('script');